Pence says Gorsuch would be worthy successor to Scalia

 (CNN)Vice President Mike Pence said Saturday that he believes Supreme Court nominee Neil Gorsuch will be confirmed soon -- warning Democrats he will receive "an up or down vote on the Senate floor one way or the other."

 Pence was in Philadelphia, where he addressed a meeting of the Federalist Society, a leading conservative legal organization.
-He frequently compared Gorsuch to the late Antonin Scalia, who he would be replacing on the high court.
+He frequently compared Gorsuch to the late Antonin Scalia, whom he would be replacing on the high court.

 "Of course, several announced their opposition within minutes of his nomination.
 And now they are even threatening to use the filibuster procedure in the Senate to stop him," Pence told the crowd.
 "Make no mistake about it, this would be an unwise and unprecedented act."